Hrushi73/cri_fluids_system/README.md

-Front of website made with react
+Front-end of website made with react